zyzzzz-123/RISE_reproduce/README.md

 # Recursive Introspection: Teaching Language Model Agents How to Self-Improve

-This is the official codebase of our paper ["Recursive Introspection: Teaching Language Model Agents How to Self-Improve "](https://arxiv.org/abs/2407.18219) by [Yuxiao Qu](https://cohenqu.github.io/), [Tianjun Zhang](https://tianjunz.github.io/), [Naman Garg](https://naman-garg.com/), and [Aviral Kumar](https://aviralkumar2907.github.io/).
-The following instruction has been tested on `Python 3.9.7` and `Python 3.11.6` with `CUDA 12.3`, using either 4x NVIDIA `A40` GPUs or 4x NVIDIA `A100` GPUs.
-For any questions/concerns related to this codebase, please reach out to [Yuxiao Qu](https://cohenqu.github.io/).

-RISE is adapted from [FastChat](https://github.com/lm-sys/FastChat) with additional support for:
-- Finetuning with Reward-weighted Regression
-- Multi-turn evaluation in GSM8K and MATH codebase
+This is a repo for CSE 517 Final Project, reproducing RISE: Teaching Language Model Agents How to Self-Improve.
+This repo is based on the original paper’s repo:  [https://github.com/cmu-mind/RISE](https://github.com/cmu-mind/RISE).

+The commands for additional experiments beyond original paper are in the [Additional Experiments](#additional-experiments) section.

 ## Contents
 - [Install](#install)